tensorflow/data-validation/g3doc/get_started.md

 ## Computing statistics over slices of data

 TFDV can be configured to compute statistics over slices of data.
-Slicing can be enabled by providing slicing functions which take in an Arrow table and output a sequence of tuples of form `(slice key, Arrow table)`.
+Slicing can be enabled by providing slicing functions which take in an Arrow `RecordBatch` and output a sequence of tuples of form `(slice key, record batch)`.
 TFDV provides an easy way to
 [generate feature value based slicing functions](https://github.com/tensorflow/data-validation/blob/master/tensorflow_data_validation/utils/slicing_util.py#L47) which can be provided as part of `tfdv.StatsOptions` when computing statistics.